lu-hartmann/lu-hartmann/README.md

 ### Technologies
-- iOS Development with Swift (UIKit and SwiftUI).
+- iOS Development with Swift (UIKit).
 - Front-end Development with HTML, CSS, and Javascript.

 Also interested in: